Skip to main content

 Uncertain About Insurance

 Whether you have to undergo any medical test or not depends on the life insurance company and their underwriting process.
 Generally, while filling up the application form, you will be asked everything in detail.
-Post assessment of the form you will be informed whether you need to undergo any medical test or not.
+After assessment of the form, you will be informed whether you need to undergo any medical test or not.

-Check for term insurance plan with critical illness coverage that covers diabetes.
-Do not settle on the first option that you get, rather explore different plans and analyse them as per your financial needs.
+Check for a term insurance plan with critical illness coverage that covers diabetes.
+Do not settle on the first option that you get; rather, explore different plans and analyse them as per your financial needs.

 Disclaimer - This article is issued in the general public interest and meant for general information purposes only.
 The views expressed in this blog are solely those of the writer and do not necessarily reflect the official policy or position of Canara HSBC Life Insurance Company Limited or any affiliated entity.
 We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability with respect to the blog or the information, products, services, or related graphics contained in the blog for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 You should consult with a qualified professional regarding your specific circumstances before taking any action based on the content provided herein.